 The UP130 does not contain a motion blur feature to help reduce blur while watching fast action content in movies and sporting events, nor does it contain any adjustments to control motion judder.
 What this essentially means is you will not have a way to reduce or eliminate any motion blur you may encounter while watching sporting events and movies.

-One other thing worth mentioning in regards to the UP130 is its limited number of picture adjustment.
-It does have the basics, however, to achieve a decent looking picture image.
+One other thing worth mentioning in regards to the UP130 is its limited number of picture adjustments.
+It does have the basics, however, to achieve a decent-looking picture image.
 But if you’re wanting to do a full calibration on this TV with its onboard settings, you’re out of luck, since it is lacking adjustments for white balance and color management.
-But hope is not lost – there just happens to be a work-around for this by using the TV’s Roku app which will let you make these adjustments.
+But hope is not lost – there just happens to be a workaround for this by using the TV’s Roku app which will let you make these adjustments.

 Input lag while playing video games on this TV comes in at around 46.0 ms, which is not bad, but I have seen better results on many other TVs.
 Motion lag, however, is kept to a minimum on this TV and shouldn’t be a problem for most video gamers.

 The TCL UP130 is a fine TV and will make a very good choice for anyone looking for an affordable 4K television.